xscriptor/xscriptor/README.md

 </div>
 <em>
-For me, aesthetics and functionality go hand in hand.
+Aesthetics and functionality go hand in hand.
 Whether it's an editor theme, a terminal scheme, a system tool, or an entire Linux distro, everything I create is crafted with absolute precision
 </em>